arturops/talk-to-your-pdf/README.md

-# Getting Started with "🦮Tame Your PDF"
+# 🦮Tame Your PDF

+`🦮Tame Your PDF is AI an app` that helps you leverage `AI to retrieve information about a PDF, and chat with the AI about the PDF.` The best part is that your data never leaves your computer. 🦮**Tame Your PDF** lets you `stay private!` 🤫🤐

+## How to Use Demo 🎥🎬🍿

+> **Note for tech brains**
+>
+> 🦮**Tame Your PDF** is a local RAG system that retrieves information and helps answer questions about an uploaded PDF using open source LLMs.
+We use FastAPI to build a server that interacts with a streamlit UI and Ollama server.
+It all is containerized using docker, so that it can run in any system.
+Since the app runs locally in your computer, it never shares your data with any AI provider.

-## Prerequisites
+## 🔑 Prerequisites

 The minimum requirements are:

 - 🐳 Docker
 - 🐳📝 Docker compose
-- Internet connection to install for the first time!
+- 🛜 Internet connection to install for the first time!

+> You can install [docker desktop](https://docs.docker.com/desktop/) and that will include docker and docker compose.

-However, if you are more tech savy and want to get advantage of your MacOS, Linux or Windows machine GPU.. install `Ollama` separately and run it locally or host it somewhere else you can access it.
+If you are more tech savy and want to get advantage of your MacOS, Linux or Windows machine GPU.. install `Ollama` separately and run it locally or host it somewhere else you can access it.

 > Ollama version supported is 0.7.0

-## Getting Started 🏎️
+## 🚀 Getting Started 🏎️

 First clone this repo ⭐️